neilmartin83/terraform-provider-axm/docs/resources/device_management_service.md

 ### Required

-- `device_ids` (Set of String) A set of device IDs to assign to the MDM server.
+- `device_ids` (Set of String) A set of device IDs to assign to the device management service.
 These are device serial numbers.

 ### Optional

-- `id` (String) MDM server ID.
-This is a unique ID for the server and is visible in the browser address bar when navigating to Preferences and selecting the desired 'Device Management Service'.
+- `id` (String) Device management service ID.
+This is a unique ID for the service and is visible in the browser address bar when navigating to Preferences and selecting the desired 'Device Management Service'.
 Required until creation is supported.